 The virtual mode also expands the use of emulation to carry out verification tasks well beyond hardware debugging, which is the realm of the RTL simulator.

 Not all commercial emulators are created equal, which complicates the comparison between simulators and emulators.
-As described in Part 1, three vendors control the market, each using a distinctive hardware architecture that contributes to their specifications.
+As described in Part 1, three vendors control the market, each using a distinctive hardware architecture that contributes to their specifications (see table).

 With this in mind, let’s review requirements to become an expert in each of the two verification engines.